Omnisend for Woocommerce (WordPress)

 Omnisend doesn't replace any of the automatic responses you have in your WooCommerce store.

-If you wish to replace them, you need to disable automations sent by Woocommerce and enable corresponding automations in Omnisend.
+If you wish to replace them, you need to disable automations sent by WooCommerce and enable corresponding automations in Omnisend.

 Troubleshooting store connection